nubenetes/awesome-kubernetes/docs/kubernetes-client-libraries.md

 - [Fabric8.io Microservices Development Platform](https://fabric8.io/) It is an open source microservices platform based on Docker, Kubernetes and Jenkins.
 It is built by the Red Hat guys.The purpose of the project is to make it easy to create microservices, build, test and deploy them via Continuous Delivery pipelines then run and manage them with Continuous Improvement and ChatOps.
 Fabric8 installs and configures the following things for you automatically: Jenkins, Gogs, Fabric8 registry, Nexus, SonarQube.
 - [developers.redhat.com: What’s new in Fabric8 Kubernetes Java client 4.12.0](https://developers.redhat.com/blog/2020/10/30/whats-new-in-fabric8-kubernetes-java-client-4-12-0/)

+## CDK8s Python
+- [cdk8s](https://github.com/cdk8s-team/cdk8s) Define Kubernetes native apps and abstractions using object-oriented programming
+- [blog.twstewart.me: cdk8s-python - A Love and Hate Experience](https://blog.twstewart.me/posts/cdk8s-python) CDK8S is an alpha level library that allows you to write high level abstractions of Kubernetes objects like deployments, services, and more all in your favorite language ( TypeScript, Python, and others).

 ## Eclipse Jkube Java Client for Kubernetes (formerly known as Fabric8).
 Kubernetes & OpenShift Maven Plugins
 - [Eclipse JKube 🌟](https://www.eclipse.org/jkube/) Cloud-Native Java Applications without a hassle.
 Eclipse JKube is a collection of plugins and libraries that are used for building container images using Docker, JIB or S2I build strategies.
 Eclipse JKube generates and deploys Kubernetes/OpenShift manifests at compile time too.
 It brings your Java applications on to Kubernetes and OpenShift by leveraging the tasks required to make your application cloud-native.
 Eclipse JKube also provides a set of tools such as watch, debug, log, etc. to improve your developer experience.
 - [Github: Eclipse Jkube](https://github.com/eclipse/jkube)